-In the clips below, you’ll see captured creative moments from within our art therapy studio and Lois and Richard England Gallery at Iona events.
+In the clips below, you’ll see captured creative moments from our Lois and Richard England Gallery at Iona events.
 You’ll hear from overwhelmed caregivers who found comfort in our support groups or respite in the Wellness & Arts Center.
 You’ll meet older adults who found new hope and new community through our Active Wellness Program at St. Alban’s and our Take Charge/Age Well Academy for adults planning ahead.
 And, you’ll see firsthand how Iona’s expert and compassionate team works hard to provide those necessary safety net services for vulnerable older adults in our community.

 Take a look, explore our videos, and watch the magic of our community in the following clips.
 We hope that they will bring a smile to your face!
 For even more videos, please visit our Youtube page.

 In this short film, we share three stories from people Iona is honored to serve.

 Meet Steve Mitnick.
 His father craves work, but is having a harder time remembering things.
 How does he remain productive, despite growing challenges?

 Meet Tom Mousley, who after losing his job, was living on $200 or so a month.
 Then, he was hit with a $3,000 dentist bill.
 How did he survive?

 Meet Carol Stewart, who went through the most horrifying experience of her life when mom Carolyne had a stroke.
 Thankfully, Carolyne survived, but her independence was at jeopardy–and her wheelchair needed service.
 Who would be her safety net?